-Environmentally-related childhood diseases represent an enormous global public health problem, particularly in developing countries and impoverished communities, where there is often lack of awareness and knowledge about the effects of chemicals and other environmental hazards on children’s health.
+Environmentally-related childhood diseases represent an enormous global public health problem, particularly in developing countries and impoverished communities, where there is often lack of awareness and knowledge about the effects of environmental hazards on children’s health.

 Since The Bangkok Statement, WHO recognizes the need to educate and train health care providers at all levels in the prevention, diagnosis and management of children’s diseases linked to environmental risk factors.

 Efforts are undertaken to enable those “in the front line”, the health professionals dealing with children and adolescents’ health, to recognize, assess and prevent diseases linked to, or triggered by environmental factors.
 Even in the most advanced countries, education of health care providers on environmental health issues tends to be limited or just non-existent.

 To this effect, WHO has prepared information and training materials and has been planning and implementing a number of training activities.
 Throughout the years, experienced professionals from both developed and developing countries have been involved in the preparation and peer-review of the materials on specific topics.